Our Process

 Some vegetables and herbs can be planted by direct seeding, but the seed must be large enough and the sprout vigorous enough to erupt through the woodchips.
 Otherwise, woodchips can be raked back and seeds planted in the soil and as they establish, the woodchip mulch can be pushed back around the seedlings.
 Never plant seeds into the woodchips as they'll be nitrogen deficient if they establish roots in the woodchips.
 Plant starts like tomatoes and brassicas should be planted into the soil and woodchips brought back near the stem as mulch.

-• enjoy your food forest and share with friends
+• Enjoy your food forest and share with friends

 Want your own food forest?